ashejim/D195/_build/html/_sources/intro.md

 :::{warning}
 🚧 This site is under construction!
 If something makes sense, then it's probably good advice.
-If not, it's probably unfinished, unreviewed, or just plain nonsense. 👷🏽‍♀️
+If not, it's probably unfinished, unreviewed, or just plain nonsense. *I haven't even had time to proof read anything. 👷🏽‍♀️

-**Nothing on this website is an official WGU resource developed by the WGU product development.** See their COS page to review the official resources.
-To make comments or suggestions regarding those resources use your COS page ['Course Feedback'](https://ashejim.github.io/D195/support_this_page.html#help-support-this-website) link.
+**Nothing on this website is an official WGU resource developed by the WGU product development.** See your COS page to review the official resources.
 :::

 # Welcome to D195!